cedadev/jasmin-workshop/exercises/exNN_template.md

 Hopefully the examples above show how basic MarkDown formatting works.
 Looking at the MarkDown source for this file shows how to format a [link](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf), while following the link itself takes you to a MarkDown Syntax CheatSheet.

+> **_NOTE:_**  You can make important notes stand out like this.
+They will appear as a block with a highlight at the side.